Matthew T. Mangino: Mueller Report has nothing to celebrate

 The alarm bells should be ringing on both sides of the aisle.
 If we earnestly and enthusiastically accept the four-page summary of this report as they relate to the president, we should equally accept with utter mortification that the Russians — without the help of any American — may have swayed the election.

-Senator Lindsey Graham wants to investigate the Obama justice department’s handling of the Clinton email investigation while the Russians hacked Clinton’s emails in order to influence the outcome of the election.
+Sen. Lindsey Graham wants to investigate the Obama Justice Department’s handling of the Clinton email investigation while the Russians hacked Clinton’s emails in order to influence the outcome of the election.
 Shouldn’t we expect more from our leaders than just settling an old political score?
 How about looking into whether the Russian government helped elect our current president?

-While the president takes a “victory lap,” remember that his Attorney General thought it important to include the following quote from the Mueller Report, “(W)hile this report does not conclude that the president committed a crime, it also does not exonerate him.”